 EH&S maintains an inventory of surplus chemicals that are available to the Stanford research community, free of charge.
 The Surplus Chemical Program is an integral part of the University’s waste minimization efforts.
 The program helps researchers reduce the volume of chemicals that are disposed of as waste.
 The result is both cost-saving and environmentally beneficial.

 Laboratories may donate chemicals that they no longer want or need to EH&S. This does not include waste mixtures or other chemical wastes.

 Instructions for Donating Chemicals

 - Affix a surplus sticker to each container.
-Do not obscure the manufacturer's label.
-Surplus stickers are available through the Safety and Compliance Assistance Program, or by contacting Chris Craig at (650) 723-0654 or firstname.lastname@example.org.
+Do not obscure the manufacturer’s label.
+Surplus stickers can be ordered through our Safety Store.

 - Items will be picked up from your lab within two weeks.
 Upon pickup, remove the items from your inventory.

 For information on how to obtain surplus chemicals, see the Obtaining Surplus Chemicals service.

 “I have been using Stanford’s Surplus Chemical Program for almost two years, and I found it an extremely valuable resource for researchers working in the biological lab.
 It not only permits saving costs for commonly used, day-to-day lab chemicals, it also contributes to reduce wastage of resources.
 As a staff member of a shared facility I found their website easy to navigate and their personnel, Heather in particular, always happy to give a hand.
 Thanks for supporting the Surplus Chemical Program!”